← All Posts

 They Follow Up

-The meeting isn't the end — it's the beginning.
+The meeting isn't the end.
 After every buyer meeting, send a brief follow-up summarizing:

 1. Key numbers discussed